ashamis/ashamis.github.io/_publications/fast-general-distributed-transactions-with-opacity.md

 excerpt: 'This paper extends the design of FaRM — which provides strict serializability only for committed transactions — to provide opacity while maintaining FaRM’s high throughput, low latency, and high availability within a modern data center.
 It uses timestamp ordering based on real time with clocks synchronized to within tens of microseconds across a cluster, and a failover protocol to ensure correctness across clock master failures. <br> <b>Best Paper - Honorable Mention</b>'
 date: 2019-06-30
 paperurl: '/files/fast-general-distributed-transactions-with-opacity.pdf'
-venue: 'ACM SIGMOD International Conference on Management of Data'
+venue: 'ACM SIGMOD International Conference on Management of Data (SIGMOD)'
 ---

 <strong>Best Paper - Honorable Mention</strong>